SocialConnect/auth/docs/installation.md

 Before We start, you should known related requirements for your environment:

-- PHP 7.0 or above.
+- PHP 7.1 or above.
-- PHP Sessions (or use stateless mode for oauth2)
+- PHP Sessions (or use stateless mode for OAuth2 and OpenID Connect)
-- Curl extension
+- Curl extension (or you can use stream adapter)
 - JSON extension

 ## Installation